Zhiyuan-Amos/design-report/report.md

 ### Security for Server & Database Communication

 We will be protecting our system by:
-1. Using HTTPS to ensure confidentiality in data transfer between the Client & the Server.
+1. Using HTTPS to ensure confidentiality and integrity in data transfer.
 1. Disallowing executables to be uploaded into the database.
+1. Sanitising user input.
+This helps to prevent SQL injections & XSS (especially if the input field is a custom type, such as JSON).
 1. Using an anti-virus scanner to scan through image and video files that will be uploaded into the database.

 ---